×

 Historical Critical Thinking

-5. The Pahlavi Era
+5. The Pahlavi Era: Modernisation and Development

 6. Substance vs. Charisma in Leadership